 When a colleague or one of your staff achieves success on a project, it’s important to give them the recognition they deserve.
 It’s easy to send a quick congratulatory email message to let them know their work was noticed in a positive light.

 How to Write a Congratulations Email

 Write “Congratulations,” “Thank You,” or another positive word in the subject line to make sure the recipient knows the content of the message.
-This also raises the odds it will be delivered.
+This also increases the odds it will be delivered.
 Messages with blank subject lines often end up in a junk folder.